 If the tests succeed the EAC document is issued and submitted to the proper register for publication.
 Published EAC document is officially recognized all over the EAEU and can be used, in particular, for customs clearance.

 Just send us general descriptions of your productsThese may include instruction manuals, leaflets, datasheets, links to websites etc.

-— if it does, which Technical Regulation it falls under and what the certification procedure is (timeline, costs and documents required).
+— if it does, which Technical Regulation it falls under, and what the certification procedure is (timeline, costs, and documents required).

-We will draw up and file applications to EAC authorityWe will act as your representative at EAEU Certification authorities: we will draw up and file applications and negotiate with officials on your behalf.
+We will draw up and file applications to the EAC authorityWe will act as your representative at EAEU Certification authorities: we will draw up and file applications and negotiate with officials on your behalf.